attainu/backend-project-veeresh-rathod-au25/README.md

 * To track the time spent on viewing the document.

 TECHNOLOGIES USED
-In building this Foodie web app, we will majorly use:
+In building this web app, we will majorly use:

 • Node.js – A JavaScript runtime.
 • Express js framework.